 Again, this will be difficult to tell for many people, but these fake cartridges do contain a weak atomizer.
 I didn’t even realize at first, but every hit I took would always be weak and light.
 I also noticed that it would collect reclaim inside the mouth piece itself.
 Which is strange, because every authentic cartridge I would get never did this nor give too light of a hit.

 Not only that, but authentic carts have a total of 6 inlet holes on the cartridge itself.
 This is for the airflow, which is why these carts are unique and used often.
 Taking a closer look, you can see 4 of them at the base of the airway.
-The other 2 holes on the bottom of the cartridge.
+The other 2 holes on the bottom of the cartridge on the 510 thread itself.

 Mouth piece is compressed on plastic top carts, screw on with ceramic top carts